Skip to main content

 Is there an exam?

-Yes, a short exam with a 75% pass mark and unlimited retries.
+Yes.
+The exam is 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries — each retry draws a fresh set of questions.
 It confirms you absorbed the core material on pollutants, instruments, and corrective actions.

 Can I learn at my own pace?